SpeedBird789/30-days-of-solidity/README.md

 - #### Check whether the length of the address array is equal to the length of the amount array.
 If not,  revert with "to must be same length as amount".
 - #### If the length of both array are equal, then it will transfer the amount from the amount array to the address array in such a way that the address at ith index of address array receives the amount at ith index of amount array.
 For Example - If address array =[0x412, 0x2ab, 0x3de] and amount array = [10,5,90] then send() will transfer amount 10 to address 0x412 , amount 5 to address 0x2ab, amount 90 to address 03de.

+## Day 29

+### Task: Create an array that stores addresses of team players.

+- #### Create an array(address type) which stores only 16 elements.
+- #### getTeamPlayers() - To return the entire array elements.
+- #### selectJerseyNumber() - It will take only one argument of uint type and returns the players address from the array created above. a) The argument passed into the function must be greater than equal to zero and less than equal to 15.
+[Hint - Use require].